Is the leader the reason why there’s low trust on the team?

 Good leaders aren’t afraid to listen to their teams, looking for signs of an erosion of trust in their leadership and in them as people.
 They aren’t afraid of asking for help and working with a coach to build their leadership skills.
 Good coaches encourage leaders to continually examine how they affect their teams.

-After working with a leader low in trust, coaches can return to the team and ask them to take a Five Behaviors of a Cohesive Team Progress Report.
+After working with a leader low in trust, coaches can return to the team and ask them to take a Five Behaviors Team Development Progress Report.
 Trust scores should go up as trust in the leader improves.
 Then the team’s work can continue building trust of each other.

 By Kristeen Bullwinkle